 In 2006, I came to Dallas to obtain my bachelor's degree from Southern Methodist University.
-I picked a major early (English), stuck with it, and graduated on time with a good GPA.
-So when I tell you I'm goal-oriented and will always get things done right on time or early, it's not just a line; I actually mean it.
+I picked a major early (English), stuck with it, and graduated on time with a high GPA.
+So when I tell you I'm goal-oriented and will always get things done right on time or early, I'm not feeding you a line; I actually mean it.
 I never had a moment of "Oh no, what will I do with an English degree?" because, hello, what language are you reading this in right now?
 I realize not everyone has the technical or familial background I do in telling stories, which is why I love to use my skills to help others put their passion for their businesses into words.

-I have been affiliated with the financial industry since before I was born.
-Even before I graced the world with my presence, my dad was a CPA and financial advisor.
+I have been affiliated with the financial services industry since before I even graced the world with my presence.
+My dad has been a CPA and financial advisor for decades.
 Growing up, every family trip was related to his B/D, and my summer job was always working (ok, being a nuisance) in his office.
 The financial services industry is also where I've spent the majority of my career.
-While I've primarily been employed on the corporate side of the industry, the nature of my roles has given me ample opportunity to interact with small business owners.
-This means I'm well-versed in the needs of both large corporations and small businesses and can crush it equally well in both areas.
+While I've primarily been employed on the corporate side of the industry, the nature of the roles I held enabled me to interact directly with small business owners.

 My first job out of college was in a call center customer service role, so I'm tougher than I look (sometimes) and probably over-enunciate.
-Besides ensuring that I never wanted to spend my days answering 60-80 phone calls per day again, this role set the foundation for my communications career by teaching me:
+Besides ensuring that I never wanted to answer 60-80 phone calls per day again, this role set the foundation for my communications career by teaching me:

 Being clear and concise gets the job done efficiently and effectively, with little room for error

 Always communicate from the point of view of the person receiving the information